neondatabase/website/content/docs/manage/databases.md

 Most standard [PostgreSQL CREATE DATABASE parameters](https://www.postgresql.org/docs/current/sql-createdatabase.html) are supported with the exception of `TABLESPACE`.
 This parameter requires access to the local file system, which is not permitted on Neon.

 The role that creates a database is the owner of the database.
 This role has the typical default PostgreSQL privileges on the database, including the ability to `DROP` the database, `CONNECT` to the database, and create new `SCHEMAS` in it.
 For more information about database object privileges in PostgreSQL, see [Privileges](https://www.postgresql.org/docs/current/ddl-priv.html).

-The [neon_superuser role](/docs/manage/roles/the-neon_superuser-role) is not granted access on databases created with SQL, as it is for databases created with the Neon console or API.

 For a database creation example, refer to the [Manage database access with SQL](/docs/guides/manage-database-access) guide.